jbpauly/smart-simulation/app/markdown/model_assessment.md

 The model had 1 _seasonal_  autoregressive and 1 _seasonal_  moving average component, with a 7 day seasonality.
 - Put another way, every Monday, the model only weighs the relationship to consumption the previous Monday(s), not any other day the previous week.
-- This fit our data very well, because there's no dependence day to day in the consumption, but it is highly correlated week to week (set in the consumer templates).
+- This model fits the data very well, because there's no interdependence day to day in the consumption, but it is highly correlated week to week (set in the consumer templates).

 Since the data was built by random number generators within our framework,